 Slide 1 of 20

-Mi Pueblo, Petaluma: The Macho, with meat, rice, cheese, sour cream, onion, cilantro, salsa and tomatoes gets the wet treatment with a splash of “burrito sauce”.
-The Padre doubles the amount in the Macho, and the Gordo triples it for $35.
+Mi Pueblo, Petaluma and Cotati: "The Macho," with meat, rice, cheese, sour cream, onion, cilantro, salsa and tomatoes, gets the wet treatment with a splash of “burrito sauce”.
+"The Padre" doubles the amount in the Macho, and the Gordo triples it.
 7384 Commerce Blvd, Cotati 707-792-4380 and 800 Petaluma Blvd.
 North, Petaluma, 707-762-8192.
 (Photo by Jeff Kan Lee)

 Slide 2 of 20

 Las Palmas, Santa Rosa: This unassuming taqueria off Santa Rosa Avenue is a sleeper, but always popular with authentic Mexican street food fans and off-duty chefs.
 Carne asada and al pastor burritos are a go-to.
 415 Santa Rosa Ave., Santa Rosa, 707-546-3091.
 (Photo by Jeff Kan Lee)

 Slide 5 of 20

-Los Tres Chiles, Santa Rosa: "No Manches" Burrito is about the size of 10 regular burritos.
+Los Tres Chiles, Santa Rosa: "No Manches" burrito is about the size of 10 regular burritos.
 If you can eat it in 60 minutes, it's free.
-Otherwise, $26.95.
+Otherwise, it's $26.95.
 2765 Yulupa Ave, Santa Rosa, 707-304-5724.
 (Photo from Facebook)

 Slide 6 of 20

 Slide 7 of 20

 Slide 8 of 20

 Slide 9 of 20

 Lola's Market, Santa Rosa: Hispanic grocer with family-friendly prices and solid carnitas.
 “Huge, and great prices too,” says Michelle.
 1680 Petaluma Hill Road, Santa Rosa, 707-577-8846, also 440 Dutton Ave, Santa Rosa.
 (Photo by John Burgess)

 Slide 11 of 20

 El Farolito, Healdsburg: Surf and turf burrito, with steak, chorizo rice and spicy shrimp.
 We’re partial to this Healdsburg spot that’s more than just a taqueria.
 A good selection of tequilas and traditional Oaxacan dishes lead us here again and again.
 128 Plaza St., Healdsburg, 707-433-2807.
 (Photo by Christopher Chung)

 Slide 16 of 20

-Casa del Mole, Healdsburg: Diego's Burrito is a favorite, with al pastor, grilled onions, peppers, mushrooms, organic potatoes, sour cream, guacamole and melted Monterey jack cheese.
-But you’re really here for the mole, which is prepared the old-fashioned way, with dozens of ingredients including Mexican chocolate.
+Casa del Mole, Healdsburg: "Diego's Burrito" is a favorite at this market and taqueria from brothers Octavio and Pedro Diaz.
+It features al pastor, grilled onions, peppers, mushrooms, organic potatoes, sour cream, guacamole and melted Monterey jack cheese, but you’re really here for the mole, which is prepared the old-fashioned way with dozens of ingredients, including Mexican chocolate.
 434 Center St, Healdsburg, 707-433-4138.